amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 Now you can open your favorite browser to [http://localhost:8080](http://localhost:8080), and log in with the credentials displayed on the page.

-## Then create a Blog
+## Then create some entities:
 1. Open your favorite browser to [http://localhost:8080](http://localhost:8080), and log in with the credentials displayed on the page.
 2. Add a user by providing a ID (UUID) and a login name (string).
 3. Then, add a blog by giving it a category (string), blog ID (UUID), handle (string) and content (string).
 4. Add a tag by giving it a ID (UUID) and name (string).
-5. Create a post by giving it a created date, added date time, post ID (UUID), title (string), content (string), and published date time.
+5. Create a post by giving it a created date, added date time, post ID (UUID), title (string), content (string), published date time, and sent date.
 6. Finally, create a product by giving it an ID (UUID), title (string), price (number with decimal), image (choose an image file), and added date.